About the Center for Community Health and Development

 Some Notable Achievements

-- The Work Group's Community Tool Box is the world's largest resource (over 7,000 pages of content) for building capacity for community health and development—available in English, Spanish, and Arabic.
+- The Center for Community Health and Development's Community Tool Box is the world's largest resource (over 7,000 pages of content) for building capacity for community health and development—available in English, Spanish, and Arabic.

-- The KU Work Group partnered to form an Academic Health Department with the Lawrence-Douglas County Health Department, the first in the state of Kansas.
+- The Center partnered to form an Academic Health Department with the Lawrence-Douglas County Health Department, the first in the state of Kansas.

-- Since 2004, the KU Work Group has held the official designation as a World Health Organization (WHO) Collaborating Centre for Community Health and Development at the University of Kansas.
+- Since 2004, the Center has held the official designation as a World Health Organization (WHO) Collaborating Centre for Community Health and Development at the University of Kansas.

 Throughout the world, people are working together to build healthier communities.
 They join in common purpose to promote community and public health, child and youth development, and community development.
 Locally, nationally, and globally, we are working together to understand and transform the conditions that matter to people.

 Community work requires understanding.
-Through its research, the KU Work Group helps address key questions related to the science and practice of promoting community health and development:
+Through its research, the Center helps address key questions related to the science and practice of promoting community health and development: